 The fee can be based on a service or series of services, such as holding open for inspections, negotiating the contract and collecting the deposit, or it can be a commission on the price.

-• agree to sell the property by auction or private treaty to the agent, anyone employed by the agent, anyone related to these people or a company associated with them without first seeking advice about section 55 of the Estate Agents Act 1980 (Vic).
+• agree to sell the property to the agent, or to anyone employed by the agent, or to a company associated with the agent without first seeking advice about section 55 of the Estate Agents Act 1980 (Vic).
 These contracts may involve the buyer in a conflict of interest.
 You should remember to raise your price by the amount of commission or to get the agent to forego commission to ensure that the agent is not getting an artificial discount not available to any other buyers;

 • sign a contract of sale that contains terms (including a price) that you are unhappy with.
 Ask the agent to renegotiate the agreement with the buyer.

-Ultimately, the sale is your decision.
+Ultimately, selling the property is your decision as the vendor.
 You must determine whether an offer is acceptable.
 An agent must pass on all offers to you.
-If the offer is above the sale price specified in the agent’s appointment and you still refuse it, you may be liable to pay the agent’s fee.
+If the offer is above the sale price specified in the agent’s appointment and you refuse it, you may be liable to pay the agent’s fee.

-You can get a quote from a solicitor or conveyancer by phoning their office.
+Vendors can get a quote from a solicitor or a conveyancer by contacting their office.

-If you are selling through a private treaty (not an auction), ask your solicitor whether they will rely on the contract prepared by the agent, or will prepare a contract of sale for the agent to use and, if so, why.
+If you are selling via a private treaty (not an auction), ask your solicitor for their preference –whether they rely on the contract prepared by the agent, or whether they prepare a contract of sale for the agent to use and why.

-The vendor’s statement should be prepared by a solicitor or a licensed conveyancer to ensure that it is accurate and to obtain the benefit of professional indemnity insurance cover.
+The vendor’s statement should be prepared by a solicitor or a licensed conveyancer to ensure that it is accurate and to obtain the benefit of professional indemnity insurance.

-Remember that the expenses of stamp duty, mortgage and registration fees, insurance and other charges will add about $23,000 to the cost of a $400,000 home.
+Remember that the expenses of stamp duty, the mortgage, discharge of the mortgage, registration fees, insurance and other charges add around 5.6–6 per cent to the purchase price of a property.

-Do not sign a sale or auction contract until:
+As a buyer, do not sign a contract of sale until:

 • your lender informs you in writing that finance is approved or that you qualify for a loan;

-• you have checked that the boundaries and fences of the land coordinate with the title measurements.
-Check the distance from the land to the street corner (or the “connecting point”) shown on the plan, to ensure that the land inspected is the same as the land in the title.
-Note that your ability to object to title based on measurements of the land may be restricted under the standard contract;
+• you have checked that the boundaries of the land correlate with the title measurements.
+Check the distance from the land to the street corner (or the “connecting point”) shown on the plan, to ensure that the land inspected is the same as the land in the title (note that your ability to object to a title based on measurements of the land may be restricted under a standard contract);

-• if the property has an unfenced swimming pool, you have checked whether you are required to install child-proof locks and barriers that comply with Australian standards; and
+• you have checked whether you are required to install child-proof locks and barriers that comply with Australian standards for any unfenced swimming pool on the property; and

 • you have checked with the local council to ensure that the land can be used in the way you intend.

-The documents you are required to sign immediately on the purchase are a vendor’s statement, contract of sale and a section 51 statement.
-You should not sign any other documents without independent advice.
+The documents you are required to sign immediately on purchasing the property are the contract of sale and the vendor’s statement.
+Do not sign any other documents without independent legal advice.

-The contract may contain warranties about the quality of the building.
+The contract of sale may contain warranties about the quality of the building.
 The rule is still caveat emptor, meaning “let the buyer beware”.
-However, deliberately misleading statements made by the seller or by the estate agent may give the buyer a right to compensation.
+However, deliberately misleading statements made by the vendor or their estate agent may give the buyer a right to compensation.

-You can employ a valuer, builder or architect to ensure the property is sound.
-House inspection services are listed in the Yellow Pages under Building Inspection Services and Building Consultants.
-The charge for an average-size house is about $400–$600.
+Buyers can employ a licensed valuer, builder or architect to conduct a building inspection to ensure the property is sound before making an offer.
+Building inspection services are listed in the Yellow Pages under Building Inspection Services and Building Consultants.
+The professional fee for a building inspection of an average-size house is about $400–$600.

-Chattels are movable items that are not firmly connected to the land.
-They can include a garden shed, a garden statue, TV antenna, light fittings, swimming pool pump and filter and floor rugs.
-The seller is entitled to remove chattels.
-If you want to buy these movable items, you should include them in the chattels clause of the contract.
+Chattels are movable items that are not fixed to the land (e.g. a garden shed, a garden statue, television antenna, light fittings, a swimming pool pump and filter, and floor rugs).
+Unless specified and included in the contract of sale, the vendor is entitled to remove chattels.
+If a buyer wants to purchase these movable items, they should be included in the chattels clause of the contract of sale.

-Land Use Victoria records the documents related to each parcel of land and issues a title to owners for a fee.
-The original documents making up the title are kept at the Registry.
-The title shows the owner and other interests, such as easements, covenants, mortgages and discharges of mortgages.
+Land Use Victoria can issue a title to an owner of a property for a fee.
+The title document lists the owner and other interests (e.g. easements, covenants, mortgages and discharges of mortgages).

-Caveats lodged after the title was issued from the Registry are shown only on the internal Registry records, and not on the issued title.
+Caveats lodged after a title document was issued by Land Use Victoria are shown only on the internal records.

-You should compare the land in the title with the land inspected.
-Many contracts contain a clause that defines the land sold as the land inspected.
-If there are discrepancies between title and fenced boundaries, the clause may prevent the buyer from claiming compensation.
+Buyers should compare the land in the title with the land inspected.
+Many contracts of sale contain a clause that defines the land sold as the land inspected.
+If there are discrepancies between title and the boundaries of the land, the clause may prevent the buyer from claiming compensation from the vendor.

 • planning information;